 Among the biggest tax benefits available to most investors is the ability to defer taxes offered by retirement savings accounts, such as 401(k)s, 403(b)s, IRAs, and tax-deferred annuities.
 By deferring taxes, you have the opportunity to grow your wealth faster.

 Traditional accounts: Traditional retirement accounts can offer a potential double dose of tax advantages—contributions you make may reduce your current taxable income (if income eligibility requirements are met), and any investment growth is tax-deferred.
-After age 70½, however, there are required minimum distributions (RMDs).2
+After age 70½, however, there are minimum required distributions MRDs).2

-Tax-deferred annuity: Most tax-advantaged accounts have strict annual contribution limits and required minimum distribution rules.
-If you are looking for additional tax-deferred savings, you may want to consider tax-deferred annuities, which have no IRS contribution limits and are not subject to RMDs.
+Tax-deferred annuity: Most tax-advantaged accounts have strict annual contribution limits and minimum required distribution rules.
+If you are looking for additional tax-deferred savings, you may want to consider tax-deferred annuities, which have no IRS contribution limits and are not subject to MRDs.